YaKsenia/technical_writing_tips/README.md

 1. Plan
    1. Purpose -
       1. Requirements (identify what is to be built and if it meets stakeholders’ expectations),
-      2. Design/architecture  (describe how system will be constructed, critical components and connections),
+      2. Design / architecture  (describe how system will be constructed, critical components and connections),
-      3. Code/documentation (helps developers complete their tasks and understand what others do)
+      3. Code / documentation (helps developers complete their tasks and understand what others do)
-      4. Test plans/test cases (approach)
+      4. Test plans / test cases (approach)
       5. End-user(enable task-completion, provide support)
          e.g.:
          * Persuade readers to think or act in a certain way (e. g. proposal for funding)